tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->

-# BDQ Core Tests and Assertions List of Terms
+# BDQ Tests and Assertions List of Terms

 **Title**<br>
-BDQ Core Tests and Assertions List of Terms
+BDQ Tests and Assertions List of Terms

 **Date version issued**<br>
 2025-04-11